mitric-lab/programming_theochem/src/01-fundamentals/05-arithmetic_operators.md

 ## Arithmetic Operators

-Arithmetic operators are used to perform mathematical operations like addition, subtraction, multiplication and division.
+Arithmetic operators are used to perform mathematical operations like addition, subtraction, multiplication, and division.
 In Python (>3.5), 7 arithmetic operators are defined:

 | Operator | Name           | Example  | Output (x=7, y=2)|